VX-33 “Predators” AIR TEST & EVALUATION SQUADRON

 Tough choices.
 But Lucy still has a little life left.

-The main fuel dump still works, so I use it, pushing the right engine enough to climb back to Angels 10.
+The main fuel dump still works, so I use it, giving what remains of the right engine enough throttle to climb back to Angels 10.
 Up here, I see Taiwan, and though it isn’t Taipei, I’m somewhere near the coast, at least 80 to 100 miles out.
 I adjust trim, keeping the nose high enough and the remaining left tail lag enough to hold a reasonably steady cruise.
 I’m guessing maybe 300 knots.
 IAS failed when the nose cone detached.

 Come on, Lucy.
 Come on sweetheart.

 We’ve come too far to go out this way.

 This gives me just a moment to see the beauty of the sky, perhaps the last few things I’ll see.

 Flight computer hot!
 Flight computer hot!

 The JHMCS visor quits along with the main avionics displays, but the Bingo Fuel light still works.
 So much for that fuel dump.